UCI-GDIM31/class-activities-lsabe37/README.md

 3. The error I got in Step 4 was due to a lack of a semi colon at the end of the code.
 The error message was helpful since it told me which line the error was on and also that a semi colon is expected.

 ### W3
+Table 13

+Methods Discussion Activity
+The input would include an int for the friendship level and bool for whether or not the player knows the character's secret.
+The output would be a string.
+The output string that will be given will depend on whether the bool is true or false and the value of the int.

+MonoBehavior Coding Activity
+Classes are like different attires and components are like people.
+Just like how people wear different attires for different occassions, components are assigned different classes to fit their roles.
+Methods and member variables are like special tools and abilities that people of specific occupations have and perform.
+The balls get extremely bright because the brightness keeps getting multiplied each time they bounce in a short period of time, the speed of the ball increases.

 ## Open-Source Assets
 ### W1